 If your slats don’t close as tightly as they used to, or if you twist your tilt wand repeatedly and slats barely move – your tilt mechanism has probably given out.
 This piece is difficult to replace without re-cording your whole blind, and it’s better to replace the whole unit.

 Did you know that blinds with exposed cords are a strangulation hazard for small children and pets?
-Protect your little ones by upgrading to a safer option like cordless cellular shades, draperies, plantation shutters or cordless roller shades.
+Protect your little ones by upgrading to a safer option like cordless cellular shades, curtains or draperies, plantation shutters or cordless roller shades.
 Learn more about window coverings that are safer for kids.

 Take a look at your blinds.
 Do they give you the privacy you need?
 Do they keep you warm in the winter and cool in the summer?
 Do you still get a glare on the TV even when they’re closed?